Introduction

 - Tidy any data labels.
 For example, if the "Senior Citizen" variable I used in the above example only had labels of 0 and 1, I can:

-- Click on the "Senior Citizen" variable in the Data Sets tree.
+- Click on the "Senior Citizen" variable in the Data Sources tree.

-- Click the DATA VALUES > Labels button in the object inspector and change the 0 to 'No' and the 1 to 'Yes' in the Label column and press OK.
+- Click the Data > Properties > Labels button in the object inspector, change the 0 to 'No' and the 1 to 'Yes' in the Label column, and press OK.
 The table will automatically update to show the changes we have made to the underlying data.

-- Tidy any variable labels by right-clicking on the variable in the Data Sets tree, and clicking Rename.
+- Tidy any variable labels by right-clicking on the variable in the Data Sources tree, and clicking Rename.

-- Make sure that the categories are ordered sensibly to make interpretation easier.
-You can select an item in a table and click on the three grey lines that appear to its right (if you don't see them, click again), and drag this category to the desired location.
-If you accidentally merge the categories, just click the Undo arrow at the top-left of the screen.
+- For categorical variables, make sure the categories are ordered sensibly to make interpretation easier.
+The category listed in the first row will be a part of the base model and a coefficient will not be estimated for that category.
+You can select an item in a table, click on the three grey lines that appear to its right, and drag this category to the desired location.

-- For numeric variables, you can add the maximum and minimum values.
-Select the numeric-based table(s), and then, in the object inspector, go to Statistics > Cells and click on Maximum and then Minimum, which adds these statistics to the table.
+- For numeric variables, you can add the maximum and minimum values to the table to look for outliers.
+Select the numeric-based table(s), and then, in the object inspector, go to Data > Statistics > Cells and click on Maximum and Minimum, which adds these statistics to the table.

 -